hotosm/docs/docs/e2e/overview.md

 - As part of a field (mobile) survey, the features will be validated and tagged with useful information.
 - The final validated and tagged geometries will be bulk uploaded to OSM.

+🚧 A way to feed validation failures back to TM for re-digitisation would be great.